 We have more literary magazines for creative writing in India now than compared to a decade back.
-There are many which publish both print and online.
+There are many which publish both in print and online.
 Print magazines have also seen some progress since, with magazines such as The Caravan, Asia Literary Review, Kitaab and Spark Magazine have stepped-up their platforms to promote more creative writing for Indian writers writing in English.

 Literary Magazines for Creative Writing In India, Purely In Print

-I have handpicked four literary magazines for creative writing that are purely in print, and not web or online, in case if anyone’s curious.
+I have handpicked four literary magazines for creative writing that are purely in print, and no web or online, in case if anyone’s curious.
 Among these four journals or magazines, Sahitya Academi is the most reputed in India, compared even to other print and online magazines in India.

 INDIAN LITERATURE (SAHITYA AKADEMI):

 Format: Print; Genres: Poetry, fiction, and translations